jumperalex/webGui/README.md

 Normally there should be nothing to install in either `/boot/extra` or `/boot/plugins`.

-All community-created plugins should be installed in:
+All community-created plugin `plg` files should be downloaded to:
 `/boot/config/plugins`

 Any slackware packages needed by the plugin should be referenced and downloaded to:
 `/boot/packages`

-    Note: for unRAID 5.0 these should be from Slackware version 13.1 unless you absolutely need the functionality from a newer package.
+    Note: for unRAID 5.0 these should be from Slackware version 13.1 unless you absolutely need the functionality of a newer package.

 Any other files needed by the plugin should be downloaded to:
 `/boot/config/plugins/<plugin-name>`